NyteOwlDave/BOB-Runtime/rt/tools/README.md

 # Tools

+Bob itself is just the ray tracer.
+Yet it comes with a variety of tools intended to simplify various tasks.

-I've also written a collection of graphics tools as a companion to Bob.
-These tools have their own repository:
+The tools have their own repository:

 ```
 git clone https://github.com/NyteOwlDave/BOB-Tools.git